Best Baby Bottles of 2024, Tested & Reviewed

 In our testing, we fill the bottles up, hold them upside-down, warm them, freeze them, feed newborn babies and infants with them, clean them by hand and dishwasher, sterilize them, and test the various nipple flows.

 A little pricier than most other options on this list at around $12 per bottle, with green and pink versions.
 The Comotomo bottles are taking the baby bottle market by storm, offering a very wide nipple base and a more natural nipple shape and feel, these are perfect for moms who want to switch flexibly between breastfeeding and bottle feeding.
 We loved the unique soft and squeezable silicone feel of the bottle, as did our test babies who could comfortably grip the bottle while feeding.
 The width of the nipple base and its soft pliability makes it a very natural baby bottle feel - in our testing, we found that babies are able to make cheek, the tip of the nose, and chin contact with the wide nipple base, promoting a nice latch-on resembling the physical aspects of a real breast.
 If you want to mimic breastfeeding, this is the bottle for you.
 The vent design is quite unique and easy to clean.
 Rather than using a long tube, the bottle uses two small vents positioned at the base of the nipple.
 The soft squeezable bottle is nice for adding a bit of pressure to the feed to mimic the let-down.
 During feeding, we noticed that the entire wide base of the nipple elongated and retracted very smoothly, much like a natural breast, allowing a really nice rhythmic suckling motion.
-This is rare to see in even the best baby bottles.
 The venting mechanism worked really well, and all of our test babies seemed to be comfortable after feeding without any gas or colic.
 While feeding, you can see that there is minimal vacuum building up in the bottle, which is reassuring.
 It's made of high-quality silicone, and like all of the bottles reviewed on this list, there are no phthalates, lead, BPA, or latex in this bottle.
 In a more practical sense, the wide base made it easier to clean, and we also liked the small tab on the side of the wide green base ring, which made it much easier to grip and open or tighten the bottle.
 That's really helpful when your hands are wet.
-Speaking of wet hands, you can clean the bottle by hand, but it's also dishwasher safe and appropriate to put in a bottle sterilizer.
+Speaking of wet hands, you can clean the bottle by hand, but it's also dishwasher safe and appropriate to put in a baby bottle sterilizer.

 Overall, this baby bottle is a fantastic option and over the past 3 years, it has slowly climbed into this top spot, which we think is highly deserved.
 We tested the 250mL version (about 8.5 ounces), which is the larger one.
 There is also a smaller 150mL (about 5 ounces) version that is a bit less expensive.
 Drawbacks?
 Just a few, mostly related to the translucent bottle, which can make it hard to see the number labels on the side.
 We realize that's being a little picky, but it did make it a bit more difficult to see how much milk was remaining, especially during nighttime feedings.
 Want to fit a Comotomo baby bottle onto a Medela breastmilk pump?
 You'll need this adapter.
 Overall, we think this is one of the most realistic baby bottles with excellent safety, features, and reliability, and they are without hesitation the best bottles on the market this year.
 Who else loves the Comotomo baby bottles?
 They're a top pick by our friends at Babylist, Babygearlab, and WhatToExpect!
 Impressed?
 You can check out the Comotomo bottles here.